huntscript/huntscript/README.md

-👋 Hello, I'm Ken, and I'm thrilled to welcome you to HuntScript!
+👋 Hello, I'm Ken, and I'm excited to welcome you to HuntScript!

 🎯 Whether you're already a seasoned script hunter or aspire to become one, HuntScript is tailor-made for individuals like you.